fts-bulgaria/D365BC_BGLocalization/Sorce/New-Eng-Full/NewIndex-ENU-FULL.md

 The change, related to this development, is as follows:

--   Debit Customer account / Credit [Account for change]{.mark} with the amount of 100 (posted with the Posting date of invoice)
+-   Debit Customer account / Credit Account for change with the amount of 100 (posted with the Posting date of invoice)

--   Debit [Account for change]{.mark} / Credit Deferral account (75\*
-    from BG Chart of account) with the amount of 100 (posted with the Posting date of invoice)
+-   Debit Account for change / Credit Deferral account (75\* from BG Chart of account) with the amount of 100 (posted with the Posting date of invoice)

 -   Debit Deferral account / Credit Income account from the lines with the dates from the Deferral schedule